Consumer Invoicing (Sweden)

 For one FUI the sender can have 99 account numbers

-if you prefer to obtain FUI and Agreement ID directly from your bank, the process must be handled manually by visiting the bank in person.
+If you prefer to obtain FUI and Agreement ID directly from your bank, the process must be handled manually by visiting the bank in person.
 When setting up the agreement, ensure the bank specifies InConx AB as the CTD (Certifierad Teknisk Distributör).
 InConx AB is a certified technical distributor of e-invoices to banks, working with BGC, Nordea, and Swedbank to deliver secure, high-quality services.
 This certification is renewed annually.
 Once the agreement is finalized, your company will receive an FUI and Agreement ID from the bank.

 Mandatory: